rsanchezsaez/CardboardSDK-iOS/README.md

 *CardboardSDK-iOS*, as the original *CardboardSDK*, is available under the *Apache license*.
 See the [`LICENSE`](./LICENSE) file for more info.

 See  [`AUTHORS.md`](./AUTHORS.md) for some of the project contributors.

+### Unity iOS

+Included now is a unitypackage for running a fork of the Google Cardboard Unity SDK adapted to work with this SDK.
+In order to run this SDK in Unity:

+*Import the unitypackage into Unity.
+*Build the Unity project for iOS.
+*Open the generated XCode project.
+*Right click on the "classes" group, import the CardboardSDK folder.
+*Attach an iOS device and run (tested on iPhone 6).
+Everything should work properly.

+##TODO
+- Interface the magnetic trigger functionality with Unity
+- Find a way to port the "DoScreenTap" coroutine to iOS.